vlsi/calcite-test-dataset/README.md

 # Installation

-Note: the databases are listening on the default ports, so you might need to pick another ports if you have MongoDB/MySQL/PosgreSQL running on your host machine.
+Note: the databases are listening on the default ports, so you might need to pick other ports if you have MongoDB/MySQL/PostgreSQL running on your host machine.
 To update port forwarding, edit `vm/Vagrantfile`.

+Alternatively, run `shut.sh`, which will attempt to shut down your native databases.

 The step by step is as follows:
   * Install <a href="https://www.virtualbox.org/">Virtual Box</a>